 Curcumin is an extract from herb turmeric and it is getting very serious attention from cancer researchers.
 It should be mentioned here that curcumin is now known to attack cancer in other ways- not just through its inhibition of angiogenesis.

-For the cancer patient pure curcumin is required and a dose of 4-8 grams a day is recommended.
+For the cancer patient, pure curcumin is required and a dose of 4-8 grams a day is recommended.
 However, curcumin capsules are useless as the curcumin need to be dissolved in fat before being ingested.
 The best way to take it is to buy curcumin powder and dissolve it in warm coconut milk or cream and drink it.
-Curcumin should not be used in the case of any brain cancer as it may cause the cancer to swell.
+Curcumin should not be used in the case of any brain cancer as it may cause cancer to swell.